salesforcecli/plugin-sobject/messages/generate.event.md

 # summary

-Generate local metadata for a platform event
+Generate metadata source files for a new platform event.

 # description

-Interactively generate local metadata for a platform object
+This command is interactive and must be run in a Salesforce DX project directory.
+You're required to specify the event's label with the "--label" flag.
+The command uses this label to provide intelligent suggestions for other event properties, such as its API name.

 # flags.label.summary

-The label of the event.
+The platform event's label.

 # examples

-- Create an platform event with the given
+- Create a platform event with the specified label:

-<%= config.bin %> <%= command.id %> --label "Platform Evt"
+  <%= config.bin %> <%= command.id %> --label "My Platform Event"

 # prompts.publishBehavior

-Should events publish after a transaction completes, or immediately
+Do you want platform events to publish after a transaction completes, or immediately?